Mikkel Løndal

-Mikkel Bach Løndal (born 31 May 2006) is a Danish professional footballer who plays as a right-back for Danish Superliga club Viborg, and the Denmark national under-19 football team.
+Mikkel Bach Løndal (born 31 May 2006) is a Danish professional footballer who plays as a right-back for Danish 1st Division club Hobro.

 Club career

+Viborg

 Løndal came through the youth ranks at Skive IK and later FC Salling, before joining Viborg as a U15 player.
 Joining Viborg in December 2023, he signed a contract through to the summer of 2026.
 Here, he worked his way up through the club's youth academy.
 On 13 December 2024, 18-year old Løndal made his first-team debut for Viborg in the second-leg of a Danish Cup quarter-final tie against Brabrand IF.
 Coming on in the 73rd minute to replace Nicolas Bürgy, Viborg went on to win the match by a score of 6–0 to advance to the semi-final.
 His league did not occur until 6 April 2025 in a 2–1 victory over Sønderjyske, when he again made a substitute appearance, coming on in the 62nd minute to replace Elias Andersson.

 On 10 June 2025, Viborg announced that Løndal had extended his contract, signing a new deal until the summer of 2028.
 With the move, he was also promoted to a member of the first team squad ahead of the 2025–26 Danish Superliga season.
 The club reaffirmed this in a later announcement on 16 July, stating that he would play the upcoming season wearing the number 31.

+Hobro

+On 12 June 2026, Løndal was sold to Danish 1st Division club Hobro where he signed a three-year contract.
+Viborg reportedly retained a high resale clause in the deal, if Løndal is sold in the future.